GirlDevelopItCentralVA/gdi-intermediate-python/class1.md

 * Handling errors
 * Modules and packages
 * Using 3rd party packages
+* How the web works
-* Web concepts
+* Automated testing
 * Building a web app with Python
-* A little bit of NLP?
+* A dash of NLP

 ---